rauk-inc/rauk-inventory-pkg/README.md

   - Value: Status details object containing:
     - `orderId?`: Associated order identifier
     - `date?`: Status assignment date
-    - `temporary?`: Whether the status is temporary
+    - `temporary?`: Whether the status is temporary (only for reserved)
-    - `expiration?`: When temporary status expires
+    - `expiration?`: When temporary status expires (only for reserved)

 #### Business Details